8483/notes/topics/cron.md

 # Sunday @ 23:59
 59 23 * * 0

+# At every minute past every hour from 7 through 18 on every day-of-week from Monday through Friday
+* 7-18 * * 1-5

 # At every 20th minute past hour 22 on day-of-month 1 and 15
 */20 22 1,15 * *